 If it isn’t obvious by the fact I’m writing a review of sparkling water flavors – I love sparkling water.
 It is a light, refreshing drink that is zero-calorie, delightfully bubbly, and comes in a million different flavors.

 But not all sparkling waters are created equally!
-Seltzer quality and flavor varies drastically from brand to brand.
-Many people have a go-to brand that they pick up when they need a seltzer fix, and my loyalty has always been with Wegmans Sparkling Water.
+Quality and flavor varies drastically from brand to brand.
+Many people have a go-to brand that they pick up when they need a sparkling water fix, and my loyalty has always been with Wegmans Sparkling Water.

 The ultimate Wegmans Sparkling Water taste test